phamelink/katacoda-scenarios/secure-server-tutorial/step2.md

 Since our application server is only accessible through our reverse proxy and the internal network, malicious entities cannot access the servers directly to exploit vulnerabilities.

-Nginx also offers many other features such as blacklisting IP addresses or limiting the number of connections from each client which help reduce the risk of distributed denial-of-service attacks (DDoS).
+Nginx also offers many other features such as denylisting IP addresses or limiting the number of connections from each client which help reduce the risk of distributed denial-of-service attacks (DDoS).

 ### Let's use it!